InfinityBotList/ibl-autopost/README.md

 # Infinity Auto Post
 The easy way to Post your Bots Server and Shard Count.
+Inspired by the Top.gg Auto Poster

 > Note: This Module will post stats every 5 Minutes